 Aruba Aloe was founded in 1890 and its the world’s oldest Aloe company.

 They grow, harvest and process their own Aloe on site then it’s used to make its hair and skincare products.
 Museum and factory tours are available daily.

 Is Aruba safe to visit

-Aruba is considered as one of the safest islands that you can visit in the Caribbean, but that doesn’t mean that you can walk around the island without a care, because low crime doesn’t mean that there is no crime.
+Aruba is considered as one of the safest and most tourist-friendly of the ABC Islands, but that doesn’t mean that you can walk around the island without a care, because low crime doesn’t mean that there is no crime.

 Is Aruba safe for solo female travelers?

 Aruba is relatively safe for all typed of travelers, as a solo female traveler in Aruba, it’s important to take precautions like you would in any other country.